djary/docs-1/docs/machine-learning/tutorials/sentiment-analysis.md

 |Wow...
 Loved this place.              |    1     |
 |Service was very prompt.              |    1     |

 `SentimentPrediction` is the prediction class used after the model training.
-It inherits from `SentimentData` for displaying the `SentimentText` with the predictions. `SentimentPrediction` has a single boolean (`Sentiment`) and a `PredictedLabel` `ColumnName` attribute.
+It inherits from `SentimentData` for displaying the `SentimentText` with the predictions. `SentimentPrediction` has a single boolean (`Prediction`) and a `PredictedLabel` `ColumnName` attribute.
 The `Label` is used to create and train the model, and it's also used with the split out test dataset to evaluate the model.
 The `PredictedLabel` is used during prediction and evaluation.
 For evaluation, training data, the predicted values, and the model are used.

 The [MLContext class](xref:Microsoft.ML.MLContext) is a starting point for all ML.NET operations.
 Initializing `mlContext` creates a new ML.NET environment that can be shared across the model creation workflow objects.
 It's similar, conceptually, to `DBContext` in Entity Framework.